 Table of Contents

-As the strongest nerve originating from the plexus lumbalis, its course proceeds between m. psoas major and m. iliacus.
-It passes through the lacuna musculorum and proceeds laterally of the vasa femoralia into the fossa iliopectinea where it divides in a fan-shaped pattern into:
+As the strongest nerve originating from the plexus lumbalis, its course proceeds between musculus psoas major and musculus iliacus.
+It passes through the lacuna musculorum and proceeds laterally of the vasa femoralis into the fossa iliopectinea where it divides in a fan-shaped pattern into:

-- The muscular branches proceed retriperitoneal to the m. psoas major and the m. iliacus and below the inguinal ligament to the m. quadriceps femoris and the m. satorius.
+- The muscular branches proceed retroperitoneal to the musculus psoas major and the musculus iliacus and below the inguinal ligament to the musculus quadriceps femoris and the musculus sartorius.

-- Together with the n. obturatiorus, they supply the m. pectineus.
+- Together with the nervus obturatorius, they supply the musculus pectineus.

-- The muscular branches of the cutanei anteriores supply the anterior medial skin of the thigh and the skin of the knee.
+- The anterior cutaneous branches supply the anterior medial skin of the thigh and the skin of the knee.

-- The saphenous nerve is the only branch of the lower leg, which is solely of sensible nature and proceeds from the a. femoralis to the medial area of the knee joint and accompanied by the v. saphena until the medial margin of the foot.
+- The saphenous nerve is the only branch of the lower leg that is sensory and proceeds from the a. femoralis to the medial area of the knee joint and accompanied by the vena saphena until the medial margin of the foot.

-The causes leading to damages of the femoral nerve are distinguished into:
+The leading causes of damages of the femoral nerve are distinguished into: